andskli/puppet-nbuappliance/README.md

 Call home contact email

 #### ch_address
-Call home location of the appliance
+Address where the appliance is located

 #### ch_city
-Call home location of the appliance
+City where the appliance is located

 #### ch_zip
+Zipcode of where the appliance is located

 #### ch_state
+State where the appliance is located

 #### ch_country
+Country where the appliance is located

 #### ch_companyname
 Call home, owners of ze appliance